 In 2001 Pam became the Chair of the Royal Free Hampstead NHS Trust, leading it through a period of significant change, and from 2009 to 2012 she was advisor on Health and Families to the Mayor of London.
 As part of this role she worked closely with ministers and partners across the capital, including on the development of the Mayor’s Health Inequality Strategy.

-Pam has served in a number of other non-executive posts, including as Chair of the English Churches Housing Group, Chair of the Prince’s Initiative for Mature Employment and the Central London Community Healthcare Trust.
-Currently, she is Chair of the Anchor Housing Trust and a Non-Executive Director and Audit and Risk Committee Chair at the University of St. Andrews.
+Pam has served in a number of other non-executive posts, including as Chair of the English Churches Housing Group, Chair of the Prince’s Initiative for Mature Employment and the Central London Community Healthcare Trust, Chair of the Anchor Housing Trust and a Non-Executive Director and Audit and Risk Committee Chair at the University of St. Andrews.
+Currently, she is Chair of Council at Bath University.